chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 # DELIVER (INDIVIDUALLY)

-At the end of the session, deliver a one-page report in PDF containing a single image (use File > Export as image and then insert it in your document) of the Karate Club network with nodes painted according to clusters.
+At the end of the session, deliver a one-page report in PDF containing a single image of the Karate Club network with nodes painted according to clusters.
+Use File > Export as image, and then insert the image in your document.